toubou91/flexible-jekyll/_posts/2018-03-04-my-first-time-as-a-coderetreat-facilitator.markdown

 I'm pretty sure you made clear how much I enjoyed this event.

 What are your thoughts about it?
 About a Coderetreat you have attended?
-About the different kind of personalities one might meet in their orking environment?
-About how much the setup of an environment can help or not in the way people feel about the da to day work?
+About the different kind of personalities one might meet in their working environment?
+About how much the setup of an environment can help or not in the way people feel about their day to day work?

 Let me know in the comments!